 Talk To Us Today

-If you are ready to make a hair loss compensation claim, or you have further questions about doing so, please do not hesitate to give us a call.
-You can reach our personal injury claims team on 0800 073 8804.
-You will speak to one of our professional advisors, who will be pleased to answer any queries you may have and start the claims process for you.
-There are plenty of other ways you can contact us too, including via live chat and you can request a free call back on our website too.
-Head to our contact page for more information.
+If you are ready to make a hair loss compensation claim or you have further questions about doing so, please do not hesitate to give us a call.
+You can reach our personal injury claims advisory team by:

 Useful Resources

-Loss of hair-This link takes you to the NHS page on hair loss where you will find information on the different types of hair loss, as well as the causes and symptoms.
+- Loss of hair – NHS overview of the different types of hair loss, as well as the causes and symptoms.

-Safety regulations-This link takes you to the UK Government website where you will find information on the cosmetic products safety regulations that are in place for manufacturers.
+- Safety regulations – Government guidance on the cosmetic products safety regulations that are in place for manufacturers.

-- Are you curious abut the Limitation Period For A Personal Injury Claim In Spain?
+- Are you curious about the limitation period for a personal injury claim in Spain?
 Our guide offers more information.